ConnerDeFeo/ConnerDeFeo/README.md

 ### Software Engineer Intern
 **Linde** · May 2026 – Present
-- Collaborated with a data scientist to design and deploy a full-stack production forecasting tool that saves 1 hour a day for plant managers overseeing multiple millions in revenue of daily product production
+- Collaborated with a data scientist to design and deploy a full-stack production forecasting tool that saves 1 hour a day for plant managers overseeing multiple millions in daily product production revenue
-- Built with ASP.NET and React TypeScript frontend, Postgres backend, deployed on Azure, owning the full-stack implementation end-to-end
+- Built solo with ASP.NET and a React + TypeScript frontend, backed by PostgreSQL.
+Containerized with Podman and deployed to Azure Kubernetes Service through an automated Azure DevOps CI/CD pipeline

 ### Software Engineer Team Lead
 **Accessible Learning Labs** · Jan 2025 – Present